Great Strahov Stadium: History

-XI.-Všesokolský slet in 1948 was used as a protest against rising communism.
+11th Všesokolský slet in 1948 was used as a protest against rising communism.
 Soon after, the Sokol was dissolved and followed Spartakiades.
 The Sokol displays were renamed Spartakiads during the communist era.
 The Spartakiads also took place in the Soviet Union, East Germany and Albania.

+The first World Championship speedway event held in Czechoslovakia was at the stadium when it hosted a continental qualifying round during the 1963 Individual Speedway World Championship on 9 May 1963.
+The last speedway meeting was held on 2 September 1973.

 Performances with several thousand gymnasts making various complex formations, with some performers performing in synchronization while traditional folk music played overhead, attracted the attention of many visitors.
 Some of the most popular shows were those of young well-trained recruits who wore only boxer shorts while on the display or women dancing in miniskirts.
 The groups of volunteer gymnasts (unlike the soldiers, who were ordered to practice and participate) were put together from top level local athletic association members who regularly trained for the show throughout the year prior to the event.
 The event was held semi-decadally until 1985.

-Motor racing also took place in the stadium in the mid-1960s.

 The last Spartakiad was held here in 1985.
-Renewed XII.-Všesokolský slet took place here with the presence of Czech President Václav Havel in 1994.
+Renewed 12th Všesokolský slet took place here with the presence of Czech President Václav Havel in 1994.
 However, the next Sokol venues took place on the smaller stadiums (Stadion Evžena Rošického and Eden Arena).
 In 1990, Great Strahov Stadium hosted British classic rock group, The Rolling Stones.
 The concert had 100,000 spectators, most notably, former President Václav Havel.
+In 1995 Pope John Paul II used the stadium for a massive public mass.
 Since the 90's, the spacious building hosted few events.
 Weeds and other vegetation grew on the playing surfaces, due to a lack of care.
 The area was also used for exhibitions and trade fairs, and was also used for exhibition polo games.

 At the beginning of the 21st century, there were talks about demolishing the venue.
 However, those talks have since diminished.
 In 2003, part of the stadium, with the financial support of the City of Prague, was reconstructed by AC Sparta Prague.
 Eight football fields were built, and it is now used as a training centre for Sparta.
 In 2014, the complex management of the stadium was resolved and it is now owned by the city of Prague.

 The 2019 Apple iPhone XR "Color Flood" commercial, which featured large numbers of people running in different colored jumpsuits, was filmed at the stadium.